coveo/source.coveo.com/_posts/2017-12-01-testing-custom-component.md

 * Validating the other attributes.
 * Validating that specified components are hidden when the randomizer is active and displayed when the randomizer is deactivated.
-* Other possibilities, only limited to human creativity.
+* Other possibilities, only limited by human creativity.

-The tests in this post cover many scenarios that you might cross when you want to test your own components, so the rest will be left "as an exercise to the reader" <sup>tm</sup>.
+The tests in this post cover many scenarios that you might come across when you want to test your own components, so the rest will be left as an "exercise to the reader" <sup>tm</sup>.

-In the next and final installment, we will integrate this component into the Coveo for Sitecore Hive Framework.
+In the next and final installment, we will integrate this component in the Coveo for Sitecore Hive Framework.